Neighborhoods of Alexandria, Virginia: Landmark

 The Landmark area, which includes Seminary Valley, a large single family area developed in the 1950s, consists largely of garden-style apartments and condo-converted apartment high-rises as well as a number of townhome developments from the 1970s is west of North Pickett Street bordered by I-395/Van Dorn Street on the west and Seminary Road on the north.
 Other well known communities include Seminary Valley & Brookville (BVSV) and Cameron Station.
 The area is developed around the main branch of the Alexandria Library, the Charles E. Beatley Central Library, named for Alexandria's two-time mayor in the 1970s and early 80s, Chuck Beatley.

-The Landmark Mall, developed in the mid-1960s and redeveloped in the 1980s, was Alexandria's primary retail area for decades.
+Landmark Mall, developed in the mid-1960s and redeveloped in the 1980s, was Alexandria's primary retail area for decades.
 The mall closed its doors in January 2017 and is currently awaiting redevelopment.

 The city has adopted a small area plan dedicated to the redevelopment of Landmark Mall and the surrounding neighborhood.
 The plan calls for the addition of retail, residential, office and hotel development, and would provide for the construction of much mixed-use development in the neighborhood.
 It would also provide transportation connections to the Van Dorn Street Metro station and other locations.
 A flyover ramp from the I-395 Express Lanes to the northbound main lanes was built in the neighborhood in 2014.